 We now report SDs and variance (the latter are usually reported in distributional learning paradigms, e.g. Clayards et al., 2008; K&J2016; Theodore & Monto, 2019).

 * Page 15, top paragraph: Distributional learning - at least as that term has been used in the literature - almost always refers to *unsupervised* learning.
 But suddenly we get these labeled trials, and it is clear that there is a supervisory signal too.
 I recognize that semantically, supervised distrubutional learning is quite sensible (you can use the supervisory signal to help learn the supervision).
 But this is not what the field is likely to expect from the term.
 It likely also affects learning in fairly dramatic ways (supervised and unsupervised learning are widely seen to have pretty different properties).
 One of the things I didn't like about the introduction is that all perceptual adaptation paradigms are kind of treated the same: lexically guided retuning is the same as distributional learning.
 But they're not.
 I mean maybe if you're a fully committed Bayesian, they're all just means to get to the underlying statistics.
 But that's a strong assumption.
 And then when we get to this new semi-supervised paradigm here, the importance of the differences among learning paradigms really moves to the forefront.
 I think the manuscript would be much stronger if a) the introduction actually discussed the different paradigms; and b) this particular hybrid was foreshadowed earlier than in the methods.

+We appreciate the reviewer’s concerns regarding the role of supervision in our experimental design.
+Below, we clarify our rationale for incorporating labeled trials and how this aligns with the broader understanding of distributional learning.

+We recognize that distributional learning has traditionally been associated with unsupervised learning.
+However, speech perception in natural contexts is rarely a purely unsupervised process.
+Listeners frequently encounter contextual cues—such as lexical or semantic information—that help resolve ambiguity in speech input.
+Our inclusion of labeled trials was intended to approximate these real-world conditions rather than introduce a fully supervised learning paradigm.
+Importantly, the labels did not provide explicit correctness feedback but rather offered an additional source of information that listeners could integrate into their perceptual adaptation.

+We acknowledge the concern that supervised and unsupervised learning mechanisms may have distinct properties.
+However, empirical evidence does not consistently show that the presence of labels fundamentally alters learning in the domain of speech adaptation (e.g., Kleinschmidt et al., 2015; Goudbeek, 2008; Chladkova et al., 2017).
+Moreover, computational models of perceptual learning (e.g., Feldman et al., 2009) suggest that both labeled and unlabeled information contribute to the same process of statistical inference and belief updating.
+Therefore, we do not consider the hybrid nature of our design to be a central feature affecting distributional learning outcomes and do not see a need to emphasize it further in the introduction.

+Regarding the reviewer’s concern that our introduction does not sufficiently differentiate between perceptual adaptation paradigms, we did not intend to conflate lexically guided perceptual learning with distributional learning.
+Rather, we have discussed them as complementary approaches to understanding rapid speech adaptation.

+In the revised introduction we discuss the properties of adaptive speech perception in general and qualify that while they are qualitatively compatible with some predictions of distributional learning it does not entail that it is the critical mechanism underlying the adaptation observed.
+This also adds to our main point that such basic findings need to be subject to stronger tests.